 Sheriff Story said tonight that resistance would have been folly as the mob was made up of between 25 and 50 determined men.
 There were at least 150 additional men nearby whose sympathies were with the mob, he stated tonight.
 Answering a direct question, Sheriff Storey declared that he did not know anyone in the mob.
 The man who led the mob and took the prisoner away, the sheriff said, must have just moved into the county and was not known to him.

 There were no arrests or prosecutions after this killing.
 And there is no memorial to John Jeffress in Alamance County.
-There was none anywhere — until this spring.
+There was none anywhere — until the spring of 2018.
 In Montgomery, Alabama, the Equal Justice Initiative opened what it called the National Memorial for Peace & Justice.

 In this unique structure, there are 800 pillars, one for each county where the founders could verify a lynching.
-Names of the know victims are engraved on the pillars.
+Names of the known victims are engraved on the pillars.